buildingSMART/NextGen-IFC/.github/ISSUE_TEMPLATE/ifc-improvement.md

 Description of the proposal:

-Describe how it contributes to the objectives set in https://github.com/buildingSMART/NextGen-IFC/wiki/Towards-a-technology-independent-IFC:
+Describe how it contributes to the objectives (https://github.com/buildingSMART/NextGen-IFC/wiki/Towards-a-technology-independent-IFC):

+Is this a proposal to 'add', 'remove' of 'change' entities in the schema (pick one):

 What do we win: